-The accumulated benefit obligation was \$4,165 and \$4,504 at December 31, 2021 and 2020 respectively.
+The accumulated benefit obligation was \$2,715 and \$4,165 at December 31, 2022 and 2021, respectively.
+The change in the accumulated benefit obligation was primarily driven by the change in the discount rate.

 The following is a summary of actuarial assumptions used for the Company's pension plan: